Chain Stitch

 • Create a slip knot and hold it in your left hand so that the knot is facing you

-• Your thumb needs to secure the tail checkout, Boat Building Design of the yarn directly below the slip knot while the yarn, still connected to the ball, will flow over your index finger, leaving the middle, ring and little finger (all left hand) to control the yarn as you work on your project
+• Your thumb needs to secure the tail why not visit, RC Boat Engine of the yarn directly below the slip knot while the yarn, still connected to the ball, will flow over your index finger, leaving the middle, ring and little finger (all left hand) to control the yarn as you work on your project

 • Your hooks, for crochet, need to be held in your right hand, between the thumb, the index and middle finger.